o-biotech/public-web-docs/docs/tutorials/raspberrypi-dht11.md

 ## Wrapping Up

 That's it!
 In this tutorial you have leveraged IoT cloud infrastructure, open-source programming and affordable hardware to create an end-to-end solution.
-To continue your journey, you can leverage [OpenBiotech](https://dashboard.openbiotech.co/) to connect open and affordable biometric devices, such as the Cyton and EmotiBit, to the cloud.
-OpenBiotech provides simplicity with access to best practice cloud infrastructure in your own cloud or managed cloud environment.
+To continue your journey, you can leverage OpenEnsemble to connect open and affordable devices to the cloud.
+OpenEnsemble provides simplicity with access to best practice cloud infrastructure in your own cloud or managed cloud environment.